robcarver17/skipperman/docs/volunteer_rota_help.md

 Similarly, DBS only applies to DBS applied for through the BSC.

-Expiry dates for certificates are not stored in Skipperman, so it's a good idea at the start of each season to check the qualifications table and note if any instructors have lapsed or will lapse during the year.
+Expiry dates for certificates are not stored in Skipperman, so it's a good idea at the start of each season to [refresh the qualifications from the official BSC spreadsheet](refresh_skills_with_import_help.md).
+Also check the qualifications table and note if any instructors have lapsed or will lapse during the year.

 ## Cadet connections